vipasanasharma/Automated-Prediction-of-Avalanches/README.md

-The model here can be used to predict avalanche Danger levels , the only requirement for running the code is pip install tensorflow and don't forget to add a csv source file
+The model here can be used to predict avalanche Danger levels , don't forget to add a csv source file